 What ingredients are in Baked Falafel?

 - Chickpeas, also known as Garbanzo Beans, Bengal Gram, or Chana.
-They are a good source of carbs, high in protein and fiber, and are a rich source of vitamins and minerals.
+The main ingredient in these low calorie falafels, they are a good source of carbs, high in protein and fiber, and are a rich source of vitamins and minerals.
 Canned Chickpeas are the easiest and fastest method.
 You can use dried chickpeas and soak them overnight, it is not as easy, but a lot of people prefer dry vs canned chickpeas.

 - Red onion and garlic, these give the falafel great flavor and tons of antioxidants